ed2c/1cho_ins_preparation_r/README.md

 ## Introduction

 Welcome to this CEDA repository.
 The goal of this repository is to prepare the well-known 1CijferHO institution file into a data product that is suitable for visualisation.
 For an example of a dashboard build upon this data, see the [following CEDA repository](https://github.com/ed2c/1cho_ins_visualisation_tableau).
+Working with 1Cijfer has multiple advantages including:

+-   Easy to compare with other institutions due to national uniformity
+-   High quality, since it is validated by DUO and institutions themselves
+-   Elaborate documentation
+-   Over 100 variables, several from CBS and DUO so not covered by internal datasets

 ## Origins and context of data